OpenFn/blog/_posts/2020-06-10-iKapaData-Case-Study.md

 featured: false
 ---

-_OpenFn has saved the iKapaData team valuable time typically spent on manual data entry and cleaning processes.The real-time connection has enabled live data monitoring for the team as iKapaData survey enumerators were conducting the survey._
+_In 2017, OpenFn has saved the iKapaData team valuable time typically spent on manual data entry and cleaning processes.The real-time connection has enabled live data monitoring for the team as iKapaData survey enumerators were conducting the survey._

 ### iKapaData's essential work in South Africa